kashari/go-cinema/README.md

 - **main.go:** Entry point for the Go backend service
 - **middlewares/logger.go:** Example middleware implementation for Go logging
 - **LICENSE:** Contains the software license information

-**Contributing**

-We welcome contributions to this project!
-Please refer to the `CONTRIBUTING.md` file for guidelines on how to get involved.

 **License**